Diving sites

 Barco Hundido

-Typical depth: ~ 15 m to 20 m (50–65 ft), ideal for beginner to intermediate divers.
+Typical depth: ~ 15 m to 20 m.

-White-tip reef sharks are frequently observed.
+Whitetip reef sharks frequently observed.

-👉 Good site for a fish garden type dive with frequent encounters and spectacular marine visuals.
+👉 Good site for a fish garden-type dive with frequent encounters and spectacular marine visuals.

 Paraíso